Message from the Chair

 Location & Facilities

-Clinical research is conducted at the Office of Clinical Trials in the Degoesbriand Unit of The University of Vermont Medical Center, as well as in the General Clinical Research Center (GCRC) located in the Baird wing of the main hospital.
+Clinical research is conducted both through the Office of Clinical Trials in the Degoesbriand Unit of The University of Vermont Medical Center, as well as in the Clinical Research Center (CRC) located in the Shepardson wing of the main hospital.
 Basic science research is carried out in the medical school at the Given Health Science Complex which houses laboratories and offices in approximately 4,000 square feet of space.